CLadder: Assessing Causal Reasoning in Language Models: Testing LLMs with

 \subsection{Error Analysis by Subquestions}

 We conduct a fine-grained error analysis by looking into the performance of different steps of \ourmodel in \cref{tab:subquestions}. \footnote{We experienced some rate-limiting in the fine-grained analysis of LLMs that are only accessible through a web API.
-As a result, we occasionally had to evaluate on a subset of 2K random samples.} We can see that the model is good at Step \stepone{} to extract causal graph $\mathcal{G}$, achieving high F1 scores for predicting both the nodes and the edges correctly, although not perfect, still leaving a graph edit distance of 1.69.
+As a result, we occasionally had to evaluate on a subset of 2K random samples.} We can see that the model is good at Step \stepone{} to extract causal graph $\mathcal{G}$, achieving high F1 scores for predicting both the nodes and the edges correctly, although not perfect, still leaving a graph edit distance of 1.69 between the ground truth causal graph and the model-identified graph.
 The other steps are more challenging for the model.
-Among those, Steps \steptwo{} and \stepthree{} require careful and correct application of causal inference, where the model struggles.
-This reveals an notable weakness of current LLMs to perform formal causal reasoning, which is an important direction for future work on improving and enhancing LLMs.
+Among those, Steps \steptwo{}, \stepthree and \stepfive{} require careful and correct application of causal inference, where the model struggles.
+This reveals a notable weakness of current LLMs to perform formal causal reasoning, which is an important direction for future work on improving and enhancing LLMs.
 To better understand the reasoning abilities of LLMs, we also perform an extensive analysis taking the entire reasoning chain of our \ourmodel and the ground-truth explanations, to produce 20 fine-grained scores about the multi-step reasoning quality using the ROSCOE framework \citep{golovneva2022roscoe}, and show detailed results in \cref{par:roscoe}.